View Paul Ketchpel's Obituary on Courant.com and share memories

 |

 Paul A. Ketchpel, 91, of Simsbury, beloved husband of Patricia D. Ketchpel passed away peacefully on Saturday, February 23, 2019.
 He was born in Pittsburgh, PA to Paul A. Ketchpel, Sr. and Grace H. Ketchpel.
 He grew up in Pennsylvania and New Jersey, working in his father's machine shop, fostering his love of camping and hiking as he earned his Eagle Scout award.
 He graduated from Teaneck High School, having received a draft deferment by enlisting into the Army Air Force as a 17-year-old.
 The Monday after his Friday graduation, he was on his way to basic training, serving in Okinawa after hostilities in World War II had ended.
 He attended Rutgers University on the GI Bill and graduated in 1951 with a degree in Mechanical Engineering and membership in Tau Beta Pi, the engineering honor society.
 Paul retired as a Senior Product Design Engineer from Stanley Tools of New Britain, CT in 1991, having worked there 26 years.
 He was awarded 14 patents covering power tools and hand tools, including an improvement to the iconic Stanley tape measure.
 He met his wife, Patricia, through a group for young adults at the First Methodist Church of Hartford.
 They married in 1966, moved to Simsbury, and joined the First Church of Christ Simsbury, where Paul served on the boards of finance and Christian concern.
 They raised two sons, Peter and Steven.
 Over 52 years of marriage, they shared a love of travel, hiking, sailing, skiing, vacationing at Cape Cod, gardening, and spending time with friends, especially the members of the Methodist young adult group who bonded as lifelong friends.
 In addition to his wife Patricia and sons Peter (San Mateo, CA) and Steven (Belmont, CA), Paul is survived by a brother, Richard Ketchpel (Carpinteria, CA) and pre-deceased by his sister Annajean Jost Aduddell.
-A memorial service will be held on Saturday, March 9th, at 2pm at First Church of Christ Simsbury 689 Hopmeadow Street, Simsbury, CT 06070.
+A MEMORIAL SERVICE WILL BE HELD ON SATURDAY, MARCH 16TH, AT 2PM AT FIRST CHURCH OF CHRIST, SIMSBURY 689 HOPMEADOW STREET, SIMSBURY, CT 06070.
 Gifts in Paul's memory may be made to First Church of Christ Simsbury or Rutgers University School of Engineering, Richard Weeks Hall of Engineering, 500 Bartholomew Road, Piscataway, NJ 08854.
 For condolences or directions, please visit www.carmonfuneralhome.com.